-Ticket prices vary – we spent for 2 days entry and 4 nights in the Holiday Inn hotel 20minutes away by Metro from the Disney Village 612 Euro in total for 2 adults via the German Travelcircus website.
+Ticket prices vary – we spent for 2 days entry and 4 nights in the Holiday Inn hotel 20minutes away by Metro from the Disney Village 612 Euro in total for 2 adults via travelcircus.de

-The Star Wars theme Season of the Force finished on March 25th, 2018.
-The current theme running until mid-June is the Festival of Pirates and Princesses.
+The park’s Star Wars theme Season of the Force was followed by the Festival of Pirates and Princesses.